etcd-io/website/content/en/docs/v3.6/feature-gates/index.md

 You can turn these features on or off using the `--feature-gates` command line flag on etcd.

-Etcd lets you enable or disable a set of feature gates.
+etcd lets you enable or disable a set of feature gates.
 Use `-h` flag to see a full set of feature gates.
 To set feature gates, use the `--feature-gates` flag assigned to a list of feature pairs: